KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_CreateReferenceSpace
 	:dedent: 8

-We fill out a ``XrReferenceSpaceCreateInfo`` structure.
-The first member is of type ``XrReferenceSpaceType``, which we will discuss shortly.
+We fill out a :openxr_ref:`XrReferenceSpaceCreateInfo` structure.
+The first member is of type :openxr_ref:`XrReferenceSpaceType`, which we will discuss shortly.

-When we create the *reference space*, we need to specify an ``XrPosef``, which will be the origin transform of the space.
-In this case, we will set ``XrReferenceSpaceCreateInfo::poseInReferenceSpace`` to an "identity" pose - an identity quaternion and a zero position.
+When we create the *reference space*, we need to specify an :openxr_ref:`XrPosef`, which will be the origin transform of the space.
+In this case, we will set :openxr_ref:`XrReferenceSpaceCreateInfo` ``::poseInReferenceSpace`` to an "identity" pose - an identity quaternion and a zero position.

 If we specify a different pose, the origin received when we poll the space would be offset from the default origin the runtime defines for that space type.

-An ``XrSpace`` is a frame of reference defined not by its instantaneous values, but semantically by its purpose and relationship to other spaces.
-The actual, instantaneous position and orientation of an ``XrSpace`` is called its *pose*.
+An :openxr_ref:`XrSpace` is a frame of reference defined not by its instantaneous values, but semantically by its purpose and relationship to other spaces.
+The actual, instantaneous position and orientation of an :openxr_ref:`XrSpace` is called its *pose*.

 .. rubric:: View Space